At what age should my child have an orthodontic examination?

 Early treatment does not necessarily benefit all children.
 Certain types of orthodontic problems can be more easily and efficiently corrected in the teen years when all the permanent teeth have erupted.
 Some skeletal orthodontic problems should not be addressed until growth is more advanced or completed.
 Dr. Patel develops a plan for treatment based on each individual child’s needs.
 If he decides your child is not ready for treatment, Dr. Patel will monitor your child’s growth and development and advise you when your child is ready for treatment.

 What happens as Dr. Patel monitors the growth and development of my child?

-As he evaluates the growth of development of your child, Dr. Patel will monitor the eruptive pattern of the permanent teeth.
+As he evaluates the growth of the development of your child, Dr. Patel will monitor the eruptive pattern of the permanent teeth.
 Sometimes, poor eruptive patterns of permanent teeth may be improved/eliminated with early removal of baby teeth and reduce the treatment time required for braces.
 We normally see patients every 6-8 months to observe their progress as they grow.
-There is no fee for these appointments, since it helps Dr. Patel determine the optimum time to begin treatment and achieve the best possible result for your child.
+There is no fee for these appointments since it helps Dr. Patel determine the optimum time to begin treatment and achieve the best possible result for your child.

 In addition to a beautiful new smile, what are some other benefits of orthodontic treatment?

 Braces can improve function of the bite and teeth, improve ability to clean the teeth, prevent wear on the teeth, and increase the longevity of natural teeth over a lifetime.

 If a child has treatment early, will this prevent the need for braces as an adolescent?